Beginnings of Identity Politics

 Later Developments - After Identity Politics

 Issues of identity continue to feature extremely prominently in the work of many contemporary artists, who use art as a tool in the (re-)negotiation of multiple aspects of identity (gender, race/ethnicity/diaspora, sexuality, and disability, as well as class, size, and age).
-However, the term "Identity Politics" has largely fallen "out of fashion," as art critic Holland Cotter puts it.
-As curators Anders Kreuger and Nav Haq argue, the rise of Identity Politics in the art world has resulted in a transition "from marginalisation (on the outside) to ghettoisation (on the inside)", and that "The 'identity' paradigm also became a kind of strategy device for some individuals to find success in their careers - using the kind of 'self othering' found in the work of many well-known but unmentionable artists [...]
+However, the term "Identity Politics" has largely fallen "out of fashion," since the 1980s, as art critic Holland Cotter puts it.
+Curators Anders Kreuger and Nav Haq argue that the rise of Identity Politics in the art world resulted in a transition "from marginalisation (on the outside) to ghettoisation (on the inside)", and that "The 'identity' paradigm also became a kind of strategy device for some individuals to find success in their careers - using the kind of 'self othering' found in the work of many well-known but unmentionable artists [...]
 Artists are allowed access to the art system, once again on the condition that they have to act, or be framed, as socio-cultural representatives of the place/people they "are from".
 In this situation, the role of biography is used to essentialise individuals, meaning artists are expected to portray, artistically, their own social and political culture".
-While recognizing that Identity Politics has been an important and necessary development in the art world, as it has called into question the structures and inequalities in art institutions and in Western society more broadly, many scholars (including Kreuger and Haq) assert that the terms of the identity discourse need to be adjusted in order to make sense for the present and future.
+While recognizing that what was termed Identity Politics in the 1970s and 80s had been an important and necessary development in the art world, as it had called into question the structures and inequalities in art institutions and in Western society more broadly, many scholars (including Kreuger and Haq) assert that the terms of the identity discourse need to be adjusted in order to make sense for the present and future.
 Specifically, Haq notes that "One of the big differences between now and this era of Identity Politics in the 70s and 80s is that the art world is much more international now," and argues that identity discourses need to be more nuanced and less reductive, in order to avoid the problematic generalization and essentialization discussed above.
 For this reason, intersectionality has been increasingly emphasized as a crucial aspect of any discussion of identity.

-Many of today's identity-focused artists are incorporating ideas of post-identity into their works, such as the participants in a 2014 exhibition titled As We Were Saying: Art and Identity in the Age of "Post" at the EFA Project Space in New York.
-One sculpture in the show, In spirit of (a major in women's studies) by A. K. Burns and Katherine Hubbard, consisted of a wastebasket filled with, various objects, including a studded leather belt, an electrical power strip, confetti, plastic snakes, and a rose made of feathers.
+Many of today's identity-focused artists are incorporating ideas of post-identity into their works, such as the participants in a 2014 exhibition As We Were Saying: Art and Identity in the Age of "Post" at the EFA Project Space in New York.
+One sculpture in the show, In Spirit of (a Major in Women's Studies) by A. K. Burns and Katherine Hubbard, consisted of a wastebasket filled with, various objects, including a studded leather belt, an electrical power strip, confetti, plastic snakes, and a rose made of feathers.
 These objects do not easily correspond to any one recognizable "identity", and the work thus insists upon identity as incoherent and imperceptible rather than fixed and knowable.

 - Judy Chicago is an American feminist artist and author.
 Originally associated with the Minimalist movement of the 1960s, Chicago soon abandoned this in favor of creating content-based art.
 Her most famous work to date is the installation piece The Dinner Party (1974-79), an homage to women's history.